Sjord/Sjord.github.io/_posts/2023-11-01-securing-api-html-fragments.md

 Using `Content-Security-Policy: sandbox` ([MDN](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Security-Policy/sandbox)) restricts severely what a HTML page is able to do.
 One of the main restrictions is that the page cannot run JavaScript.
 This is an effective solution against XSS.
 The fragment is still visible in the browser.
 This is an advantage when it comes to developing and debugging, but a disadvantage in that content injection may still be possible.

-Many developers seem to be under the impression that a site should have one `Content-Security-Policy` for the whole domain, but it is actually a good idea to give different parts or the application different policies.
+Many developers seem to be under the impression that a web application should have one `Content-Security-Policy` for the whole domain, but it is actually a good idea to give different parts or the application different policies.

 ### Checking request headers